 Former FiddleBopper: Martin Crowder

-Martin Crowder played in version 1 of FiddleBop, which disbanded in December 2017.
+Martin Crowder played in the first version of FiddleBop, which disbanded in December 2017.
 Read the writeup below to learn about Martin's role in FiddleBop-that-was...

 Martin Crowder joined FiddleBop in 2011.
 And what a find!

 Martin's speciality is music from the Great American Songbook genre, but he can turn his hand to almost any style.
 He started playing guitar whilst a mere sprog (that means "youth" or "stripling", in case you didn't know) then at college in various pop/blues/jazz groups.
 He continued for many years afterwards, and played in venues throughout the UK as a duo with his wife Pat.
 A chance encounter with Dave and Jo at a local jazz jam led to Martin (after some contractual wrangling) joining FiddleBop.

 Martin plays steel-string acoustic guitar with FiddleBop, and also plays banjo and sings.
 All that musical experience shows: his style is confident and mature, but still he continues to explore new musical frontiers.
 Martin's smooth-but-fiery guitar licks, soaring over FiddleBop's smoking rhythms, are now a major part of the band's unique sound.
 Listen out for Martin and Dave alternating solos, each trying to outdo the other!

 And while no-one in FiddleBop is po-faced and overly serious (for long, anyway), Martin is our stand-out, humour-wise.
 His store of jokes approaches the epic and legendary.
 Indeed, Martin's sense of humour is irrepressible, even in his guitar playing.
 He delights in on-the-fly and off-the-wall musical quotes.
 "Rudolph the Red-Nosed Reindeer" in "Lambeth Walk", anyone?

 FiddleBop keeps Martin busy, but he also does solo gigs under the name of Pasadena Swing.